In-Context Algebra: Causal Verification of Learned Mechanisms

 On identity fact sequences, head 3.6 acts as an ``identity demotion'' mechanism, attending to previous identity facts in the context and suppressing the identity token's logit (Figure~\ref{fig:identity}b, pink).
 Combined with the previous strategy, this serves to leave only the non-identity factor as the promoted answer.

 \textbf{Causal Verification.} Our experiments suggest that the dominant PCA direction in representation space controls the query promotion submechanism.
-To understand the causal effects, we perform representation steering experiments along this learned direction.
-When we intervene on the layer 3 attention output of a non-identity fact and steer it toward the identity cluster, the model begins producing equal logits for both query tokens (Figure~\ref{fig:identity}c: i vs. ii).
+To understand the causal effects, we perform representation steering experiments along this learned direction (see Appendix~\ref{sec:appdx_identity} for details).
+When we intervene on the final layer attention output of a non-identity fact and steer it toward the identity cluster, the model begins producing equal logits for both query tokens (Figure~\ref{fig:identity}c: i vs. ii).

 In addition to query promotion, we can also manipulate the model's identity recognition by introducing false identity facts to influence the identity demotion signal.
 When we inject a fact incorrectly suggesting one of the query tokens is an identity element, the identity demotion head (3.6) responds by suppressing that token and causes a cleaner identity prediction (Figure~\ref{fig:identity}c, iii, iv).